buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Entities/IfcSegment.md

 ### UsingCurves
 The set of composite curves which use this composite curve segment as a segment.
 This set shall not be empty.

+### Dim
+The space dimensionality of this abstract class, handled by a function specific for concrete subtypes which returns the dimensionality of the ParentCurve attribute (defined on both subtypes).